HIGH SCHOOL VOCATION FAIR

-Immanuel high school students and their parents, and select other Fairfax County high school students and their parents, will be invited to attend a vocation fair to encourage conversations about how young people can make informed decisions about their vocations.
+Immanuel high school students and other select Fairfax County high school students, and their parents/guardians, are invited to attend a fair designed to encourage conversations about making more informed vocation decisions.

-The agenda will include panel discussions in small groups focused on particular topics, led by adults who will share reflections on the paths they’ve travelled and the lessons they’ve learned.
-After each panel discussion, students and their parents will be encouraged to chat one-on-one with the panelists.
+There will be panel discussions in small groups focused on different topics, led by adults who will share reflections on the paths they’ve travelled and the lessons they’ve learned.
+After each panel discussion, students and their parents/guardians will be encouraged to chat one-on-one with the panelists.

-- How to use internships, summer and other vacation jobs and after- school activities to learn;
+- using internships, summer and other vacation jobs and after-school activities to learn;

 JUNE 2019 – FINANCIAL LITERACY FORUM AND DINNER FOR COLLEGE STUDENTS AND YOUNG ADULTS